Elmanderrr/form-generator/README.md

 var yourForm = new Form(yourprops);

 #Methods:
+	Public:
 		yourForm.fields.get() - return array with created fields.
 Each part is jQuery object;
 		yourForm.form.get() - return whole form which you can append whatever you want;
+	Private:
+		test

 #Typical structure should be like here: